ComradOrg/Comrad/README.md

 # Komrade

 Komrade is a social*ist* network.
 It is predicated on anti-capitalist and anti-racist principles of freedom and solidarity.
-It has state-of-the-art security to protect you and your data from cops and capitalist sharks.

 ## Features